SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/10_Properties.md

 let rangeOfFourItems = FixedLengthRange(firstValue: 0, length: 4)
 // this range represents integer values 0, 1, 2, and 3
 rangeOfFourItems.firstValue = 6
-// this will report an error, even thought firstValue is a variable property”
+// this will report an error, even thought firstValue is a variable property

 ```